softchoice-corp/sc-bootcamp-devops-gc/docs/lab_4.md

 1. Create a new trigger on Cloud Build called `lab4-destroy-trigger`.

 2. Use similar settings to the trigger created previously, except set the Included files filter to `lab_4/destroy.txt`, leave the Ignored files filter blank.
 For the Build Configuration, set the Cloud Build configuration file to `lab_4/cloudbuild-destroy-lab4.yaml`.
+Under 'Substitution variables', Enter `_NODE_COUNT` as the variable with the value `75`.
 Click create to finish creating the trigger.

 > ![lab4-cloud-build-create-destroy-trigger](images/lab4-cloud-build-create-destroy-trigger.gif)